kean/Nuke/README.md

 ### Builder

 Find the default API a bit boring?
-Try [ImageTaskBuilder](https://github.com/kean/ImageTaskBuilder), a fun and convenient way to use Nuke inspired by SwiftUI.
+Try [ImageTaskBuilder](https://github.com/kean/ImageTaskBuilder), a fun and convenient way to use Nuke.

 ```swift
 ImagePipeline.shared.image(with: URL(string: "https://")!)